jamshidhashimi/onlineBook/README.md

 onlineBook
 ==========

-I am really happy to publish the very first open source project of Afghanistan on Github.
-This project is completely voluntarily developed and will be implemented in Afghanistan for both academic and commercial use.
+Online Book is a project made for both academic and business use for students, newbies and professionals.

 Features v1.0